olleharstedt/olleharstedt.github.io/_posts/2021-04-08-concept-of-memory-safe-gc-opt-out.markdown

 ## TODO

-* Does not cover parallelization
+* Does not cover parallelization or green threads